scrabbletank/farhome-rules/rulesdoc.md

 Fire a bolt of pyschic force at a target.
 If the target is not Hexxed add 1 bad die to your roll.
 Make a spellcasting roll against the targets Willpower.
 On success deal 1 wound, rolling a wound die if the target is also Hexxed.
 On crit, the target gains Hex, or increases their level of Hex for 1 minute.
 For the next minute, once per turn you may spend 2 AP to make an attack against the same target or move it to another target within 30 ft.

-Add an additional proficiency die for every level above the 1st.
+Add a proficiency die for every level above the 1st.

 #### Quicken
 *1st Level*